philou69/clean-code-php/README.md

 Limiting the amount of function parameters is incredibly important because it makes testing your function easier.
 Having more than three leads to a combinatorial explosion where you have to test tons of different cases with each separate argument.
-Limité le nombre de paramètres de fonction est incroyablement important car cela rends votre fonction plus facile a tester.
-Avoir plus de  3 voies conduit a un nombre croissant de tests ou vous devrez test de nombreux cas differents avec chaques arguments.
+Limiter le nombre de paramètres de fonction est incroyablement important car cela rends votre fonction plus facile a tester.
+Avoir plus de  3 paramètres conduit a un nombre croissant de tests où vous devrez test de nombreux cas différents avec chaques arguments.

 Zero arguments is the ideal case.
 One or two arguments is ok, and three should be avoided.
 Anything more than that should be consolidated.
 Usually, if you have more than two